-School of Citizenship
+School of Citizenship Scholarship

 Compete for one of 25 four-year renewable

-scholarships:One $20,000 four-year scholarship for distinction ($5,000 per year)One $12,000 four-year scholarship for merit ($3,000 per year)
+scholarships:One $20,000 four-year scholarship for

+excellence ($4,000 per year)One $12,000 four-year scholarship for merit

 for achievement ($2,000 per year)

-All high-school students admitted to any Syracuse University undergraduate program for fall 2014 are invited to participate in SU’s prestigious Maxwell School of Citizenship Scholarship Competition.
+program, as a freshman, for fall 2015 are invited to participate in SU’s prestigious Maxwell School of Citizenship Scholarship Competition.
 Offered each year by the Maxwell School of Citizenship and Public Affairs as part of its internationally recognized

 Past year winners proposed the use of solar panels to save energy in the school system.
 Another winner proposed that defibrillators be placed in parks throughout her town.
 In both cases, local governments not only considered these ideas but took steps to implement them.
 For you to win a scholarship, you don’t

 The scholarships are awarded as follows: